alexmkv01/Optimising-Grid-World-RL-Problem/README.md

     - Q-learning off-policy

 ## Running the Code ##
 To run the code, simply open and run the python file.
+The python file also includes code for generating the various plots used for the report.

 ## Results ##
 The results of our experiments can be found in the report included in this repository.
 We were able to successfully navigate the maze using Dynamic Programming, Monte-Carlo learning, and Temporal-Difference learning.
 The optimal policy and value function is given below.